hareendranmg/hareendranmg/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Working at KELTRON as a Web Developer.
+- 🎓 &nbsp; Working at KELTRON as a Web and Mobile App Developer.

-- 🌱 &nbsp; Learning about Flutter, Laravel.
+- 🌱 &nbsp; Learning about Django, Amazon AWS.

 <h3>🛠 Tech Stack</h3>